tdurouchoux/dsview_vault/topics/Concept/CI CD.md

 type: Concept
 ---

-Continuous Integration and Continuous Deployment practices that streamline and automate the development and deployment of applications and machine learning models.
+Continuous Integration and Continuous Delivery (CI/CD) practices that automate the integration, delivery, and deployment of code changes, streamlining the development process.